 Court Addresses Prosecutorial Misconduct in Tacoma Assault Cases Prosecutors are bound by a certain code of conduct in criminal proceedings.
 Among other things, they cannot engage in unjust behavior during trial, such as introducing improper evidence or misstating the law.
 Even proving that a prosecutor engaged in such acts might not be enough to overcome […]

-FAQ: Immigration Concerns in Domestic Violence Criminal and Protection Order Cases Q: What are the primary concerns for non-citizens facing domestic violence charges or protection orders?
-A: Non-citizens main concern is the risk of deportation or exclusion from the U.S. if convicted of domestic violence crimes or if found in violation of a protection order. […]
+Non-citizens main concern is the risk of deportation or exclusion from the U.S. if convicted of domestic violence crimes or if found in violation of a protection order.
+What constitutes domestic violence under Washington state law?
+Domestic violence is defined as physical harm, bodily injury, assault, fear of imminent harm, sexual assault, or stalking between […]